bsorrentino/langgraph4j/samples/agents-handoff/README.md

 In this scenario we can consider to defining :

 * **Function description**
   > It will become the Agent role and capabilities.
-This is crucial to feed the LLM in order to produce a "Actions execution plan" tah fit for purpose
+This is crucial to feed the LLM in order to produce a "Actions execution plan" that fit for purpose
 * **Function parameters**
   > It will be the context on which the agent will operate as input for its LLM.
   > By default it will be just one parameter named 'context'